tanvinabpatel/FT-Whisper-SyntheticDutchData/README.md

 ## Training and Evaluation
 Training: Fine-tuning on the Whisper-tiny model.
 Location: https://huggingface.co/openai/whisper-tiny
-(You are open to choose any )
+(You are open to choose any model)
 The model need not be downloaded, it will be directly processed and used by the scripts.

-### Part A: Without Spoken Punctuations
-In this case, the spoken audio is delivered in a standard manner without any spoken punctuation.
 The corresponding text transcripts contain written punctuation marks in symbols such as ,/./?/! (i.e., periods, commas, and question marks).

 **Processing the Dataset:**
 This script processes the database and prepares it for use by the training script.
 Since the data will be used to fine-tune the Whisper Model, the audio files and text need to meet the model's requirements.